-Association Competence (Business) Score: 8 There is no lobbying culture in the Netherlands in the usual sense.
+R.B.
+Andeweg and G.A.
+Irwin (2014), Governance and Politics of The Netherlands.
+Houndmills, Basingstoke: Palgrave Macmillan: 80-95 Association Competence (Business) Score: 8 For a long time, there was no lobbying culture in the Netherlands in the usual sense.
 Instead, prominent members of labor unions and business associations are regular members of high-level informal networks, also comprising high-level civil servants and politicians, on labor and other important socioeconomic policy issues.
 These processes have become institutionalized.
 For instance, there are tripartite negotiations in which employers, employees and the Crown are fixed discussion partners in the early stages of decision-making regarding labor issues.
 The same takes place for regular negotiations with economic interest associations.
 Analytic capacities of both business and labor associations are well-developed due to the institutionalized character of poldering.
+Recently, matters have changed.
+There is now a Professional Association for Public Affairs (BVPA) that boasts 600 members (four times the number of parliamentarians) and a special professorship at Leiden University.
+The professionalization of lobbying is said to be necessary in order to curb unethical practices such as the creation of a foundation or crowdsource initiative as a means of pursuing business interests.
+The "quiet politics" (Culpepper) of business lobbying through organizations such as the Commissie Tabaksblat and the Amsterdam (later Holland) Financial Center (Engelen) have proven quite successful in influencing public policies on corporate governance and in easing regulation of the banking and financial sector.
+Citation:

 NRC Handelsblad 16 April 2011, De trouwe hulptroepen van Mark Rutte

+NRC Handelsblad, 27 september 2014, Hoe de lobbywereld zijn 'prutsers en slechterikken' ongemoeid laat

+P.D.
+Culpepper, 2010.
+Quiet Politics and Business Power.
+Corporate Control in Europe and Japan, Cambridge University Press

+E. Engelen, 2014.
+Der schaduwelite voor en na de crisis.
+Niets geleerd, niets vergeten, Amsterdam University Press

-Association Compentence (Others) Score: 8 Policymaking in the Netherlands has a strong neo-corporatist (poldering) tradition that systematically involves all kinds of interest associations - not just business and labor - in the early stages of the policymaking process.
-Owing to their well-established positions, e.g., the consumer association, all kinds of environmental NGOs, religious associations, municipal (Vereniging voor Nederlandse Gemeenten) and provincial interests (InterProvinciaal Overleg), medical and other professional associations (e.g. teachers, universities, legal professions) can influence policymaking through the existing consensus-seeking structures.
-Trade-offs are actively negotiated with ministries, other involved governments, stakeholder organizations and even NGOs.
+Association Compentence (Others) Score: 8 Policymaking in the Netherlands has a strong neo-corporatist ("poldering") tradition that systematically involves all kinds of interest associations - not just business and labor - in the early stages of the policymaking process.
+Owing to their well-established positions, associations such as the consumer association, all kinds of environmental NGOs, religious associations, municipal (Vereniging voor Nederlandse Gemeenten) and provincial interests (InterProvinciaal Overleg), medical and other professional associations (e.g., teachers, universities, legal professions) can influence policymaking through the existing consensus-seeking structures.
+Trade-offs are actively negotiated with ministries,

+SGI 2015 | 53 Netherlands Report

+other involved governments, stakeholder organizations and even NGOs.
 Furthermore, non-economic interest organizations react to policy proposals by ministries and have a role in amending and changing the proposals in the early stages of the policymaking process.
 They may also become involved later on with the implementation of policies.

-This country report is part of the Sustainable Governance Indicators 2014 project.
+This country report is part of the Sustainable Governance Indicators 2015 project.

-© 2014 Bertelsmann Stiftung
+© 2015 Bertelsmann Stiftung

 Contact:

 Bertelsmann Stiftung

 Carl-Bertelsmann-Straße 256

 33311 Gütersloh

 Dr. Daniel Schraad-Tischler

 daniel.schraad-tischler@bertelsmann-stiftung.de

-Najim Azahaf

-najim.azahaf@bertelsmann-stiftung.de
+Dr. Christian Kroll

+christian.kroll@bertelsmann-stiftung.de